 A 12-week research study at Cornell University on choline supplementation during pregnancy concluded that maternal supplementation may be a good nutritional strategy not only to improve the health of a baby, but also to lifelong health (5).
 Though more research is always needed on the subject and the level that women need is still debated, supplementing with choline during pregnancy is critically important.

 Does your pregnancy supplement contain choline?

-Equi’s Pregnancy Formula contains 100mg of choline whilst the UK market leader, which incidentally is what is available on prescription in the UK, contains a big fat 0mg.
+Equi’s Pregnancy Formula contains 100mg of choline whilst the UK market leader contains 0mg.

 We also recommend that the B vitamins (B1, B2, B3, B5, B6, B12) and folate (you’ll know this as folic acid, the synthetic, unnatural version of this all-important vitamin) in your supplement come in the highest quality, most absorbable forms, as these help choline work properly in the body.
 We make sure ours are the best you can get and you can see these levels on our page - it’s worth you checking to see if the product you’re taking does too.